Bootstrap Starter Apps

 Here's how your website's Home page will look after running on your localhost.

 The easiest and the quickest way to deploy the React JS starter website on production is to use Vercel.

 You need a Vercel account before you start deploying.

-Note: During deployment, to use the European or Azure North American region, add an environment variable REACT_APP_CONTENTSTACK_REGION and set its value to eu or azure-na respectively.
+Note: During deployment, to use the European, Azure North American, or Azure European region, add an environment variable REACT_APP_CONTENTSTACK_REGION and set its value to eu, azure-na, or azure-eu respectively.